Description: Small Punch Bowl, Footed Fruit Bowl and/or

 There has been confusion in the past about a similar American-looking piece that was produced in Czechoslovakia.
 If you preview this Look-Alike link, search for item #1272 – the Footed Bowl.
 The piece referenced to in the above link was not produced by the Fostoria Glass Company.
-While it does “look” like Fostoria American … it is a rare English piece that was first produced in the 1920’s.
-The pattern is called Georgian, and it was marketed by the National Glass Company, Ltd.
+These bowls can be found in crystal, blue, green, etc.

-Both items, from both lines, were also available in limited colors.
-The most common colors in the Georgian pattern were blue and green.
-Once the Fostoria factory closed in 1986, Dalzell Viking produced the Fostoria pieces from original moulds in limited colors of Cranberry/Pink and Grey/Blue.
-If you have a Fostoria piece, in either of these two colors, then it was an item produced from approximately 1986-1998.
+Once the Fostoria factory closed in 1986, Dalzell Viking produced this piece under the Fostoria American label in limited colors of cranberry/pink and grey/blue.
+If you have a Fostoria piece – in either of these two colors – then it was an item produced from approximately 1986-1998.

-How can you tell the difference between the Georgian item and the American item?
-The Georgian Footed Bowl is about 8¼” – 8½” high, which is taller than the American piece.
+How can you tell the difference between the European item and the American item?
+The Libochovice Footed Bowl is about 8¼” – 8½” high, which is taller than the American piece.
 It is also smaller in diameter, by about 1½”, than Fostoria’s Small Punch Bowl.
 Another easy way to distinguish between the two is to look at their feet.
-The Georgian piece will have a noticeable mould mark that circles the top outer edge of the foot; the American piece will not.
+The Libochovice piece will have a noticeable mould mark that circles the top outer edge of the foot; the American piece will not.
 Almost always, the American Small Punch Bowl will have nine rows of cubes.
-The Georgian piece will have eleven rows of cubes.
-When it is difficult to count the rows, use the other mentioned traits to help you determine the origin of your piece.
+The Libochovice piece will have eleven rows of cubes.
+When it is difficult to count the rows, use the other mentioned traits to help you determine the origin of your bowl.

 The Small Punch Bowl (aka Footed Fruit Bowl, Tom & Jerry Bowl) was made from 1915-1970.
 Throughout the years, mould changes and/or repairs could slightly change its look or shape.
 While the majority of the pieces made had a flared shape, it is possible to find several that were not.
 Based on catalog renderings, the top edges of older bowls don’t appear to be nearly as flared as the newer versions.